 The first few sprint plannings take typically 4-6 hours.
 Maybe it sounds too long and so it is.
 But it is due to the learning, forming, storming, and norming that the team needs to build up.
 After a few such plannings, the sessions will be shorter and shorter.

 Two hours are pretty fine for effective sprint planning session.

-In reality, great agile teams are already aware of sprint scope in the sprint planning as they held sprint pre-planning session in the previous sprint.
-There were user stories prepared or questioned enough to find user stories which are not ready and can’t be slotted to the next sprint without further elaboration.
+In reality, great agile teams are already aware of sprint scope in the sprint planning as they held sprint pre-planning sessions in the previous sprint.
+There were user stories prepared or questioned enough to find user stories that are not ready and can’t be slotted to the next sprint without further elaboration.

 Some teams mark them as ready and estimate story points.

 With the sprint backlog prepared that way, the team can focus in the sprint planning session on the breakdown of user stories into subtasks, estimate them or assign them (if it is wanted).
 Plus evidence them in an electronic tool.